linuxgurugamer/EditorExtensionsRedux/README.md

 ##
 ##

+## changes in 3.3.8
+	Fixed issue where NoOffsetLimits was not working upon entry into editor Added ability to disable Fine Adjust window
+	Added window showing angle snaps, clickin on button will set that value

+## Change in 3.3.7
+	Added code to toggle no offset limit to settings window Fixed code for toggling the no offset Limit
+	Added automatic updating of AssemblyVersion, from the .version file, displayed in the Settings window Removed extra set of configs for the Reflection offsets Fixed bug with local offset vs absolute offset;  Code was not using the local setting, was always using the absolute setting

+## Change in 3.3.6
+	Fixed  menu Show Tweakables, for when Advanced tweakables is enabled, to show at the right height Fixed resizing of menu

 ## Change in 3.3.5
 	Added AnglesnapModIsToggle, if enabled, hitting the Mod-C (for Windows,ALT-C) will switch between 1 and the last setting Added CycleSymmetryModeModIsToggle , if enabled, hitting the Mod-X (for Windows, ALT-X) will switch between 1 and the last setting
 	Reordered the settings windows, now all keystroke settings are on the Settings 2 window Commented out old code blocks:  SymmetryModeCycle & AngleSnapCycle, which were replaced by Boop's code in Update() Updated for 1.2.1
-	Fixed menu height to adjust depending on whether mass tweakables is on or off - Menu needs to be redisplayed by moving the mouse over the toolbar for height to be adjusted
+	Fixed menu height to adjust depending on whether mass tweakables is on or off - Menu needs to be redisplayed by moving the mouse over the toolbar for height to be adjusted, only applies when Advanced Tweakables is off

 ## Change in 3.3.4
 	Changed "No Show Autostruts" to "Hide Autostruts" text on buttons